krober10nd/SeismicMesh/benchmarks/README.md

 Notes
 -----
 * Mesh generation with `cgal` is accomplished via [pygalmesh](https://github.com/nschloe/pygalmesh)
-* For CGAL's mesh generator in 3D, all default quality options are assumed (facet angle bound of 30 degrees and the radius edge bound 2--to their theoretical limit).
-A `cell_size` function is passed to create variable mesh resolution in a way that is equivalent to the mesh size function in `SeismicMesh`.
+* For CGAL's mesh generator, all default quality options are assumed (e.g., facet angle bound of 30 degrees and the radius edge bound 2--to their theoretical limit).
+A `cell_size` function is passed to create variable mesh resolution in a way that is approximately equivalent to the mesh size function in `SeismicMesh`.
-* Mesh generation with `gmsh` is accomplished via [pygmsh](https://github.com/nschloe/pygmsh) with all default options.
+* Mesh generation with `gmsh` is accomplished via [pygmsh](https://github.com/nschloe/pygmsh) with all default options and, similar to `cgal`, an approximately equivalent cell-size function is passed.
 * For `SeimicMesh`, we perform both examples with 25 meshing iterations with a psuedo-timestep of 0.30 and then run the sliver removal implemention to bound the diheral angle to 10 degrees.
-* All programs here are executed in seqeuntial mode.
+* All programs are executed in a seqeuntial mode.
 It's important to note however that a significant speed-up can be achieved for moderate to large problems using the [parallel capabilities](https://seismicmesh.readthedocs.io/en/par3d/tutorial.html#basics) in `SeismicMesh`.
-Threading based parallelism can be employed with `gmsh` and `cgal` but these benchmarks have not been explored here.
+Threading based parallelism can be used with `gmsh` and `cgal` but these benchmarks have not been explored.